 Sen. Steve Dickerson (R-Nashville) and Rep. Rick Staples (D-Knoxville) introduced SB0016 and HB0001, respectively, to allow online sports betting.

 On April 24, 2019, the House passed the legislation 58-37.
 The Senate agreed to accept the House bill with amendments and it was approved with a 19-12 vote.
 Tennessee is the first state in the U.S. to approve a mobile-only sports betting model.
 The legislation was sent to Gov. Lee’s desk where it was returned without his signature on May 24, 2019.

-His accompanying letter said “I do not believe the expansion of gambling through sports betting is in the best interest of our state, but I appreciate the General Assembly efforts to remove brick and mortar establishments. … We see this issue differently but let me be clear: my future efforts to expand gambling or introduce casinos in Tennessee will assure my veto.”
+His accompanying letter said “I do not believe the expansion of gambling through sports betting is in the best interest of our state, but I appreciate the General Assembly efforts to remove brick-and-mortar establishments. … We see this issue differently but let me be clear: future efforts to expand gambling or introduce casinos in Tennessee will assure my veto.”

 The legislation became law on July 1, 2019.

 It took nine months, but the Tennessee Education Lottery Corporation approved the state’s final set of sports betting rules on April 15, 2020.
 Just over six months later, the first online sportsbooks were given the green light to go live on Nov.
 1, 2020 when BetMGM, DraftKings, FanDuel, and Tennessee Action 24/7 all began taking bets.